profgaelle/profgaelle-website2020/content/publication/moon2021/index.md

 # Tags (optional).
 #   Set `tags = []` for no tags, or use the form `tags = ["A Tag", "Another Tag"]` for one or more tags.
-tags = ["Vaccination", "Decision-making", "Healthcare workers", "Autonomy", "Motivation"]
+tags = ["Vaccine hesitancy", "Behavioural science"]

 # Links (optional).
 url_pdf = ""